Best Board Games For Your Game Night in 2022

 - Weight1.8 pounds

 You’ll be up and running in next to no time with One Night Ultimate Werewolf – fun party game.
 Each of the players picks a card which gives them their own special secret power which will assist with the Villager or the Werewolf team.
 Who will you choose to be: werewolf, seer, mason, villager, troublemaker or tanner?
 What might your secret power be?
 Play and all will be revealed.
-The game can also be linked to a free app for more detailed walk through explanations of the rules and to get you up to speed more quickly.
+The game can also be linked to a free app for more detailed walk-through explanations of the rules and to get you up to speed more quickly.
 All you have to do is figure out who are the werewolves are and you’ve won the game.
-Each game round should last for around 10 minutes only and there’s no need for a moderator either so it makes the perfect quick fire party game that everyone can have a go at.
+Each game round should last for around 10 minutes only and there’s no need for a moderator either so it makes the perfect quick-fire party game that everyone can have a go at.
 A manly man in your life will love this game!

 Suitable for 3-10 players aged 8 and upwards